Lee Crandall Park, M.D.

 1953-1955

-Medical Officer, USNR: Psychiatric Resident and Hospital Staff Psychiatrist; Division Psychiatrist lst Marine Division Korea.
+Medical Officer USNR: Psychiatric Resident and Hospital Staff Psychiatrist; Regimental Surgeon and Division Psychiatrist, 1st Marine Division Korea.
 (Letter of Appreciation, Commanding Officer, “Outstanding Performance of Duty”).
+Medals: Korean Service, National Defense Service, United Nations

 1955-1959

-Psychiatric Residency, Henry Phipps Psychiatric Clinic, Johns Hopkins Hospital; Fellow in Psychiatry, Johns Hopkins University.
+Psychiatric Residency, Henry Phipps Psychiatric Clinic, Johns Hopkins Hospital; Post Doctoral Fellow in Johns Hopkins University.

 Diplomate National Board of Medical Examiners.
 Licensed Maryland and California.